 There is no upward limit; a loss from even decades ago isn’t a barrier.

 It is natural to feel nervous before attending a retreat on such personal topics.
 Please be assured that your privacy will be respected, and all activities are voluntary.
 If you’d rather step out of the room or skip a session, you are most welcome.

 No, it isn’t essential that you are a Christian, although the retreats are run from a gentle non-denominational Christian perspective, and we find that most participants identify themselves as Christians.
 However, there is no requirement to be a Christian, and followers of other faiths or those with no faith are most welcome, as long as you are comfortable with some Christian content such as songs, readings and prayers.

 WILL I BE THE ONLY ONE WHO…?

 Everyone is different and we all have unique life stories, losses and current circumstances.
 At the same time, one of the benefits of an event such as this is discovering we are not completely alone in how we are feeling.
 The details of our own lives may be different, but as we meet and talk with other people, we discover we have more in common than we expected.
 It is common to form lasting friendships during our time together.

 WHAT IS THE MOOD OF THE RETREAT?
 ALL TEARS?

-As it says in Eccelesiastes, there is a time for everything, a time to mourn and a time to weep, but also a time to laugh… Tears are not uncommon as we explore the sadness of our loss, but we also try to approach some subjects in a lighter way.
+There is a time for everything, a time to mourn and a time to weep, but also a time to laugh… Tears are not uncommon as we explore the sadness of our loss, but we also try to approach some subjects in a lighter way.
 Not every activity is serious and not everything we do is deep and meaningful.
 Life is a mixed bag of emotions and experiences, and so are our retreats.

 I’M LIVING WITH LOSS!
 BUT NOT THROUGH BEREAVEMENT.
 CAN I COME TO THIS RETREAT?